joker-b/botzo/_posts/2023-05-31-And-No-Simpler.md

 ...and no simpler.

 This post is a brief -- and simple -- guide to start photographing stills using Leica M-mount lenses on the L-mount Lumix S5II.
 All S5 variants have essentially the same controls, so this guide also applies to the original S5 and newest S5IIX.
-In spirit, maybe to its cousin the Leica SL2-S, as well.
+In spirit if not specifics, Sigma or Leica cameras too.

-I'm writing this up in part because there's really very little practical information about using M-mount on L, even today, 8 years after L was introduced. <a href="https://youtu.be/p3-DWpYhuNU">Advertisements,</a> sure.
-Guides: almost none.
+I'm writing this up in part because there's really very little practical information about using M-mount on L, even today, 8 years after L-mount was introduced. <a href="https://youtu.be/p3-DWpYhuNU">Advertisements,</a> sure.
+But quick practical guides?
+Didn't find one.

-My goal is to _add_ the S5II to my M system -- not to replace it.
+The purpose here is to _add_ the L camera to an existing M system -- not to replace it.
 You may eventually use all of the tricks and video methods in <a href="https://help.na.panasonic.com/wp-content/uploads/2023/02/DCS5M2_DVQP2839ZA_ENG.pdf">the S5II's 800+ page manual,</a> but just a few simple one-time settings provide a solid fiddling-free experience for M-lens photography.
-Follow these steps to skip ahead and save yourself a long dictionary-like read.
+Follow these steps to skip ahead and save yourself a long dictionary-like read while proceeding with confidence.

-## Four Basic Steps toward feeling at home with the S5II:
+## Three Basic Steps toward feeling at home with the S5II:

 <!--more-->

-* Obviously you'll need a **mount adapter.** I bought the Leica one, others may be okay.
-When it's connected the camera automatically knows it's in manual focus.
-This is the first step, but to make the experience more M-like:
+Obviously you'll need a **mount adapter.** I bought the Leica one, others may be okay.
+When it's connected the camera automatically knows to use manual focus.
+This is the first and only _required_ step, but to make the experience more M-like, do three things:

 * **Close the flippy screen.**